 *The Total in the table excludes eligible rollover funds, Retirement Savings Accounts, approved deposit funds (ADFs), pooled superannuation trusts and exempt schemes.

-Source: June 2014 and June 2015 statistics extracted from Statistics, Quarterly Superannuation Performance, June 2015 (issued 20 August 2015), Australian Prudential Regulation Authority.
+Source: June 2015 and December 2015 statistics extracted from Statistics, Quarterly Superannuation Performance, December 2015 (issued 23 February 2016).
+June 2014 statistics extracted from Statistics, Quarterly Superannuation Performance, June 2015 (issued 20 August 2015), Australian Prudential Regulation Authority.
 Earlier years sourced from previous APRA reports.

 Can I choose any type of super fund?